The top food delivery industry trends are:

 - By 2029, the online food delivery market is forecast to generate revenues reaching 1.85 trillion U.S. dollars.

-- Boba tea, a popular drink from Taiwan, had almost a 1500% increase in orders from 2023 to 2024.
+- Boba tea, a popular drink from Taiwan, had almost a 1500% increase in orders from 2023 to 2024, according to DoorDash.

-7 Major Food Delivery Trends for 2025
+7 Major Food Delivery Industry Trends

 The global food delivery market is on the rise.
 To maintain a competitive edge, it’s essential to stay informed about the latest trends.